drush-ops/drush/docs/site-aliases.md

 file.
 For example, `${env.PROJECT_SSH_USER}` will be replaced by the value of the `PROJECT_SSH_USER` environment value.

-SSH site aliases may set environment variables via the `env-var` key.
+SSH site aliases may set environment variables via the `env-vars` key.
 See below.

 ### Additional Site Alias Options